Sucker Punch (2011 film): Marketing

-Sucker Punch participated in the Comic-Con 2010 and showed the first footage of the film, featuring the songs "Prologue" by Immediate Music and "The Crablouse" by Lords of Acid.
+Sucker Punch participated in the 2010 Comic-Con and showed the first footage of the film, featuring the songs "Prologue" by Immediate Music and "The Crablouse" by Lords of Acid.
 The trailer was released on July 27 on Apple Trailers.
 The second official trailer was released on November 3 and was attached to Due Date, Harry Potter and the Deathly Hallows – Part 1, and Black Swan.
 On February 15, Titan Books released the official Art of the Film book full of pictures, to mark the film's release in the following month.

 The film received a PG-13 rating.
 To avoid an R rating, a scene that implied sex was cut.
 Browning said, "I had a very tame and mild love scene with John [sic] Hamm ...
 I think it's great for this young girl to actually take control of her own sexuality.
 Well, the MPAA doesn't like that.
 They don't think a girl should ever be in control of her own sexuality because they're from the Stone Age... they got Zack to edit the scene and make it look less like she's into it.
 And Zack said he edited it down to the point where it looked like he was taking advantage of her.
 That's the only way he could get a PG-13 [rating] and he said, 'I don't want to send that message.'
 So they cut the scene!"

 In the United Kingdom, the film received a 12A certificate for "moderate violence, threat, language and sexual references".
 The film was passed with no additional cuts required.
 The extended cut was given a 12.